icco/coffee_shop/Questionaire.md

 ex.
 Coffee shop, well-lit room, dark alleyways, buses, anywhere I can sit, etc.

 ## Q3.
-What features do you find absolutly necessary when writting using a word processor?
+What features do you find absolutely necessary when writing using a word processor?

 ex.
 Word count, keyboard shortcuts, find and replace, spell check, formatting, etc.

 ## Q4.
 How large is the average piece of text you write?

-ex. single pages, books, a few paragraphs, etc.
+ex.
+Single pages, books, a few paragraphs, etc.

 Thank you for your responses.
 If you'd like to learn more about my senior project, you can check out what I have done so far at <http://coffee-shop.heroku.com>.